7.8 While statements

 while (condition) body

-The condition must be an integer or real expression and the body can be any statement (or sequence of statements in curly braces).
+The condition must be an integer expression and the body can be any statement (or sequence of statements in curly braces).

 Evaluation of a while loop starts by evaluating the condition.
 If the condition evaluates to a false (zero) value, the execution of the loop terminates and control moves to the position after the loop.
 If the loop’s condition evaluates to a true (non-zero) value, the body statement is executed, then the whole loop is executed again.
 Thus the loop is continually executed as long as the condition evaluates to a true value.